 Before orthopedic surgery to prevent or reduce bleeding during surgery

 To treat bone pain caused by Paget disease

-To prevent or slow the progression of complications (such as hearing loss, weakness, or paralysis), especially in people who cannot have surgery
+To prevent or slow the progression of complications (such as hearing loss, bone deformity, arthritis, weakness, or paralysis), especially in people who cannot have surgery

 To people with a blood level of alkaline phosphatase twice the normal level or higher

 Calcitonin is occasionally injected under the skin or into muscle.
 It is not as effective as the bisphosphonates and is used only when the other drugs cannot be given.
 Denosumab may be another alternative for people who cannot take bisphosphonates.